oxdef/lib2opds/README.md

 - "Lazy" updating of feeds. `lib2opds` re-generates feeds only when new files are added into the library
 - Sidecar files for metadata extraction
 - Global and local configuration files as well as command line options
+- Caching for better processing of libraries with many books

 ## How to install